Microsoft Teams’ pricing explained

 What is Microsoft Teams’ alternative, Pumble?

-Pumble is an excellent all-in-one Microsoft Teams alternative.
-It’s a team collaboration software that allows teams of all sizes to communicate and work together.
+Pumble is an intuitive Microsoft Teams alternative that allows teams of all sizes to streamline remote communication and collaboration.

-Unlike MS Teams, Pumble doesn’t limit its users — its free plan includes unlimited users and unlimited message history for everyone.
+Unlike Microsoft Teams, Pumble doesn’t impose unnecessary restrictions — its free plan includes unlimited users and unlimited message history for everyone.

 Pumble's guests in a channel